aristofun/ansible-rails-books/README.md

 *In honor of all those brave programmers who have disappeared into devops swamps* 😀 just kidding

 ```
+1. Edit `hosts.yml`
-1. Edit hosts.yml, edit options in up group_vars/*.yaml
+2. Edit your setup options in up `group_vars/*.yaml`
-2. ansible-playbook  .ansible/books/go.yml
+3. ansible-playbook  `.ansible/books/go.yml`
-3. Your servers are ready deployment and work
+4. Your servers are ready for deployment and work
-4. PROFIT
+5. PROFIT
 ```

-No more time wasted f\*cking with configs, learning docker (chef, puppet-shmuppet, you name it...), analyzing logs, googling linux recipes, ssh-ing back and forth.
+No more time wasted h\*cking configs, learning docker (chef, puppet-shmuppet, you name it...), analyzing logs, googling linux recipes, ssh-ing back and forth.

 Tested on clean Ubuntu 16.04 64bit so far.
 Might as well work with some updates on Ubuntu 14.04, 18.04.